-From hiking the mountains to swimming and to craft beer, Banff offers something for everyone.
+From hiking the mountains, to swimming, to craft beer, Banff offers something for everyone.
 Here in Calgary, we’re lucky to be a short drive away from a place that people travel from all over the world to see.
+Here are just some of the things you can do there during the summer.

-Every Wednesday from May to October, more than 70 vendors are in Banff’s Central Park with local produce, fresh food, and handmade jewelry along with live music by local talent.
+Every Wednesday from May 25 to October 5, 2022 from 10 a.m. to 6 p.m., more than 70 vendors are in Banff Park Museum’s parking lot with local produce, fresh food, and handmade jewelry.
+There’s also live music by local talent.

 Visit Cascade of Time Garden

-Hide from the sun on hot days under the gazebos and sitting shelters at this garden just steps away from the main roads in Banff.
+Hide from the sun on hot days under the gazebos and sitting shelters at this garden just steps away from the main roads in Banff, on the grounds of the Parks Canada Administration Building.
 To make it even better, admission to the garden is free.

-You can also get New York style pizza and 48 kinds of craft beer.
+You can also get New York-style pizza and 48 kinds of craft beer at this bowling hot spot.

 Visit an art gallery

-The Carter-Ryan gallery features the works of Indigenous visual artist Jason Carter.
-This is the gallery’s second location and opened in 2017.
-The first location is in Canmore.
+The Carter-Ryan Gallery features the works of Indigenous visual artist Jason Carter.
+With a location in Canmore already, the gallery opened its second location in Banff in 2017.

 From Banff Ave.
-Brewing to Park Distillery, Banff is home to a range of craft beers to try and to take home.
+Brewing to Three Bears Brewery, Banff is home to a range of craft beers to try and to take home.

-Lake Minnewanka is seasonally open and those with a fishing license can take advantage of the largest lake in Banff, which is home to Rocky Mountain whitefish.
+Lake Minnewanka is open seasonally and those with a fishing license can take advantage of the largest lake in Banff, which is home to Rocky Mountain whitefish.
+Banff Adventures offers charted fishing tours on the lake for those looking for a guided experience.

-Banff Public Library has programming for all ages, including ‘Super Saturday’ for everyone every Saturday.
+Banff Public Library has programming for all ages, including the “Super Reading Club” with games and crafts that runs every Wednesday, Friday and Saturday.

 It may not be Hawaii, but Banff is one of the best places in the world for stargazing.
-Drive to Two Jack Lake (pictured above), grab a blanket and a warm beverage and spend the dark hours of the night looking at the clear sky.
+Drive to Two Jack Lake, grab a blanket and a warm beverage, and spend the dark hours of the night looking at the clear sky.

 Visit The Banff Centre